ogdenpm/intel80tools/readme.txt

 		and I will see if there is a simple fix.
 I should also point out that it only works for plm80 source.

+  omfcmp.exe	a small utility to compare intel files with respect to final
+		image load in memory.
+This is a significant update on the previous diffbin that now supports library comparison and will do a binary compare if the files are not in omf format.

   isisc.exe	a utility to check the isis4.1 build is compatible with the reference isisu.exe	a utility to unpack the isis boot file to show the load addresses
 		and length of each block - not needed for the build